-The wiiw FDI Report is based upon the wiiw FDI Database and replaces the former publication wiiw Database on Foreign Direct Investment in Central, East and Southeast Europe.
-The present report provides an up-to-date presentation and analysis of FDI flows and stocks in Central, East and Southeast Europe (CESEE) and keeps track of their most important features.
-The concept and terminology of FDI used in this database relies on the IMF Balance of Payments Manual 5th edition.
-Four countries, Albania, Belarus, Bosnia and Herzegovina as well as Russia have already switched to the 6th edition - the breaks in time series have been indicated.
-The wiiw FDI Report will switch to the new methodology when most countries under survey do so.
+The wiiw FDI Report is based upon the wiiw FDI Database.
+It provides an up-to-date presentation and analysis of FDI flows and stocks in Central, East and Southeast Europe (CESEE) and keeps track of their most important features.
+The concept and terminology of FDI used in this database still relies for most of the countries on the IMF Balance of Payments Manual 5th Edition (BPM5).
+Five countries, Belarus, Bosnia and Herzegovina, Kazakhstan, Russia and Ukraine, have already switched to the Balance of Payments and International Investment Position Manual 6th Edition (BPM6) - the breaks in time series have been indicated.
+European Union countries will report according to BPM6 from 2014 onwards.
+This new methodology affects both the Balance of Payments (BOP) and International Investment Position (IIP) data.
+The wiiw FDI Report will switch to the new methodology when most countries under survey have done so.

-This report starts with methodological guidelines, which are essential for understanding the meaning of the data, and which also help in accurately assessing them.
-Then we provide an analysis of the recent developments and prospects for FDI in the region.
+This report starts with methodological guidelines which are crucial for understanding the meaning of the data and which also help in accurately assessing them.
+A new part highlights the essential differences between BPM5 and BPM6.
+In a subsequent text we provide an analysis of the recent developments of and the prospects for FDI in the CESEE region.
 The aim is to explain the rather hectic changes in recent years both in terms of methodology and FDI attractiveness.
-The forecasts for 2013 inflows are based on the trends in overall economic development and on first-quarter 2013 statistics (where available).
+The forecasts for 2014 FDI inflows are based on the trends in overall economic development and on first-quarter 2014 statistics (where available).
 The analytical part is followed by Tables I (FDI flow and stock data according to the respective countries' central banks) and Tables II (FDI data by economic activity and by investing country, based on information from the central banks or from statistical offices).
-We have included the most recent updates and backward revisions of data published up to mid-May 2013.
+For the first time data on Kosovo have been included in Tables I. We have also taken account of the most recent updates and backward revisions of data published up to mid-May 2014.

-The publication wiiw FDI Report 2013 is available in printed format and as PDF.
-In July 2013 the new wiiw FDI Database will go online on the wiiw website.
-This database contains the whole FDI dataset with more than 7500 time series - some 700 more than in the past.
-This is mainly because of the introduction of NACE Rev. 2 time series.
-A user-friendly and convenient query tool will allow to download longer and additional time series and to save queries.
-Detailed methodological guidelines will enable the user to interpret the data correctly.
+The publication wiiw FDI Report 2014 is available in printed format and as PDF.
+The data can be accessed online from the wiiw FDI Database on the wiiw website, http://data.wiiw.ac.at/fdi-database.html.
+This database contains the whole FDI dataset with more than 7950 time series - some 500 more than in the past.
+This is mainly because of the introduction of NACE Rev. 2 time series and the new data for Kosovo.
+A user-friendly and convenient query tool allows to download longer and additional time series and to save queries.